heykieran/xl-parse-clj/README.md

 ## Introduction

-This is a very rough proof of concept of converting a non-trivial, but not overly complicated, Excel workbook to Clojure code.
-It is just to scratch an itch, and I've made no effort yet to clean it up and turn it into a library.
+This is an evolving proof of concept to convert a non-trivial, but not overly complicated, Excel workbook to Clojure code.
+It is at a very early stage, and I've, as yet, made no effort to clean it up and turn it into a library.
 I'm making it available as is.
-If it's useful to you, that's great, but please realize that there's a long way to go before it is any more than merely marginally useful.
+If it's useful to you, that's great, but please realize that there's a long way to go before it is any more than marginally useful.

-Over time, as that time becomes available to me, I'll expand it and refine it, but I make no  committments as to when that will be.
-Also, I've given little consideration to performance or catching exceptions.
+Over time, as that time becomes available to me, I'll expand it and refine it, but I make no committment as to when that will be.
+Also, I've given little consideration to performance or even catching exceptions in a sensible way.
+That's work for a later time.

 **Use anything here at your own risk.**

 At the moment, the only external dependencies, in addition to Clojure itself, are [docjure](https://github.com/mjul/docjure), [ubergraph](https://github.com/Engelberg/ubergraph), and  [numeric-tower](https://github.com/clojure/math.numeric-tower), all excellent libraries.

 **It is a work in progress, so you'll find a lot of `comment` forms scattered about the code.
 These may or may not work at any particular time, but I find them useful**

+The examples below should be run from the `core` namespace.

-## Convert Excel formulas to AST
+## Convert Excel formulae to AST

 Much of the effort of extracting an AST from an individual Excel formula is based on some excellent prior work done by E. W. Bachtal and can be found [here](https://ewbi.blogs.com/develops/).